iree-org/iree/docs/website/docs/deployment-configurations/bare-metal.md

 In which

+* `-iree-stream-partitioning-favor=min-peak-memory`: Optimize for minimum peak
+memory usage at the cost of concurrency - include when targeting single-threaded execution to reduce memory consumption.
 * `iree-hal-target-backends=dylib-llvm-aot`: Build the model for the dynamic library CPU HAL driver
 * `iree-llvm-target-triple`: Use the `<arch>-pc-linux-elf` LLVM target triple so